 According to Native American herbology, chilies were added to combinations of herbs as an appetite stimulant; they were also used as a circulatory aid, as well as a remedy for sprains, strains and bruises.
 Blended with garlic and water, these legendary hot peppers are even thought to be an all-natural and effective bug repellant for plants!

 And what better time than the chilly days of November to hang out with this hot veggie?
-Share a free sample 2015 Day-By-Day Forecast.
-Look forward to 2015 with this forecast as your road map.
-Get a free one-week preview now!
+Share a free sample Self-Empowerment Guide.
+How did the planets shape you?
+Discover the shocking details with our Self-Empowerment Guide!

 CHILI CON CARNE